-For a tape containing data which is being overwritten, if the point at which overwriting commenced is before the EWP as defined prior to the commencement of overwriting, a new position of the EWP shall be calculated by the drive currently writing the tape.
+For the last partition containing data which is being overwritten or appended, if the point at which overwriting commenced is before the EWP as defined prior to the commencement of overwriting, a new position of the EWP shall be calculated by the drive currently writing the tape.
 The calculation shall ensure that the EWP is not less than 5 258 mm before PEOT.
 When data is recorded beyond this calculated EWP, the setting of the AEWP bit changes from ZERO to ONE in the last Basic Group which is completely or partially recorded before that point.
 This changeover then denotes the position of the EWP when the tape is subsequently read.

-For a tape containing data which is being overwritten, if the AEWP bit changes from ZERO to ONE prior to the point at which overwriting commenced, the position of the EWP shall be denoted by that changeover, i.e. the AEWP bit shall be set to ONE in all overwriting groups.
+For the last partition containing data which is being overwritten or appended, if the AEWP bit changes from ZERO to ONE prior to the point at which overwriting commenced, the position of the EWP shall be denoted by that changeover, i.e. the AEWP bit shall be set to ONE in all overwriting groups.